Depending on the purpose and intended market of your product, the packaging compliance requirements will vary between regulation and country.

 For chemical products used by consumers, separate regulations from GHS dictate the packaging requirements for many countries.
 Some examples include the Consumer Chemicals and Containers Regulations, 2001 (CCCR, 2001) and Consumer Packaging and Labelling Act and Regulations (CPLA) for Canada and the Federal Hazardous Substances Act (FHSA) and Fair Packaging and Labeling Act (FPLA) for the United States.
 Unlike Canada and the U.S.A., Europe does not have sperate regulations for consumer products and therefore must follow CLP regulations.

-For other products that do not fall in the scope of hazardous chemicals, other regulations will outline the packaging requirements.
+For other products that do not fall in the scope of hazardous chemicals, other regulations will outline the packaging compliance requirements.
 For cosmetics, the Cosmetic Regulations (C.R.C., c.
 869) regulates these products in Canada; Federal Food, Drug, and Cosmetic Act (FD&C Act) for the U.S.A; and Regulation (EC) No. 1223/2009 for the EU.

 For products being shipped, the transport regulations would outline packaging requirements.
 The Transportation of Dangerous Goods (TDG) regulates dangerous goods by all modes (road, rail, air, or water) in Canada, Department of Transportation (DOT) is for the U.S.A; and Dangerous Goods by Road (ADR) for the EU.
 The International Air Transport Association (IATA) and the International Maritime Dangerous Goods (IMDG) are international transport regulations.